movlan/SEI-CC-7/work/w02/d4/02a-array-iterator-methods.md

 | `every(cb)` | Check if every `elem` passes condition | `true` or `false` | Return truthy if `elem` is what you're checking for | `(elem, idx, array)` |

-Note that each of the methods invoke a callback function for each iteration - _usually_ once for each element, however, the following methods will "short circuit" and stop iterating when the callback returns a truthy value:
+Note that each of the methods invoke a callback function for each iteration - _usually_ once for each element, however, the following methods will "short circuit" and stop iterating once their purpose has been fulfilled:

 - `find`
 - `findIndex`